Where Wolf, There Castle...

 At the top of the hill, we passed the Dung Beetle still pushing shit uphill.

-"Just look at this shit I got to deal with!" he said.
+"Just look at this shit !" he said.
 I don't know if he was complaining at all?
-Was he saying that it was some tasty shit, or was bringing to our attention the shit he goes through?
-He usually is a powerful energy drain.
-If you're not careful, he can hold you for hours complaining.
-Bjorn snuck off to get that sack of food and the beetle was just finishing, our torture…
+Was he saying that it was some tasty shit, or his life was shit?
+Then again, if a dung beetle has a shitty life does he have it made?
+If you're not careful, he can hold you for hours complaining, or bragging....?
+Bjorn had snuck off to get that sack of food…Smart man.

 We just waved and went on.